charlesfoster/ont-analysis-toolkit/README.md

 3. Make a directory within ARTICV3 called 'schemes'

     (a) Put the 'scheme.bed' file with primer coordinates in the 'schemes' directory

+5. Edit the minimum and maximum length parameters in /path/to/ont-analysis-toolkit/oat/protocols/length_params.csv

-4. Make sure you're in /path/to/ont-analysis-toolkit/, then activate the conda environment and use the following command: `pip install .`
+6. Make sure you're in /path/to/ont-analysis-toolkit/, then activate the conda environment and use the following command: `pip install .`

 Done!